bismuthfoundation/Bismuth-A.P.P./README.md

 ## Bismuth Abstract transactions

-Bismuth Crypto-currency http://bismuth.cz does suppport arbitrary abstract transactions thanks to its exclusive "operation" and "data" meta fields.
+Bismuth Crypto-currency http://bismuth.cz does suppport arbitrary abstract transactions thanks to its exclusive "operation" and "data" meta fields, both of which are UTF8 text strings.

 You can read more at https://github.com/bismuthfoundation/Hack-with-BIS/tree/master/01-Concepts